Ko Eun-mi

 Ko Eun-mi (born July 7, 1976), born Ahn Eun-mi, is a South Korean actress.
 She made her entertainment debut in 1995 as a singer in the band T.Ra.V (stands for "TV+Radio+Video"), which released one album Hey!
-Henter before disbanding.
+Hunter before disbanding.
 Ko was then cast in the 1996 sitcom Three Guys and Three Girls, and has been acting full-time since 2001.
 She is best known for her roles in the television dramas Even So Love, Loving You a Thousand Times, Dangerous Woman and Lady Storm.